Boca Raton Septic to Sewer Conversion

 There are two ways properties can get rid of wastewater: through a septic tank or a sewer line.
 While many simply accept the septic system that came with a building, municipal authorities have expanded and extended public sewer lines, allowing for an easier conversion process.
 Converting to a sewer system can greatly eliminate expensive maintenance costs and make plumbing much easier to maintain.
 After a conversion, your property may even have a greater market value.

-For professional septic to sewer conversion in Hallandale Beach, get in touch with our knowledgeable team at Watermen Plumbing Inc. Call (954) 800-6364 to schedule an estimate.
+For professional septic to sewer conversion in Boca Raton, get in touch with our knowledgeable team at Watermen Plumbing Inc. Call (954) 800-6364 to schedule an estimate.

 The Difference between Septic Tanks & Sewer Systems

 It is important to understand the primary differences between these two systems for getting rid of wastewater in order to determine which option is best for your property.
 A septic system takes the wastewater and filters it through three layers and into a large tank.
 The layers of scum and sludge runs to a drainage field while the clear water layer containing chemicals is drained out.
 Usually individual homeowners are responsible for taking care of a septic tank’s maintenance.

 A sewer line system connects a residence or business to a central system for draining.
 Sewage and backwater all drain into this community system where the water is treated with chemicals to make sure pathogens and bacteria are destroyed.
 While property owners are usually responsible for the sewer line on their property, the local government maintains and pays for the sewer lines that lay beyond the property.

 Advantages of Septic to a Sewer Conversion